direktiv/direktiv/scripts/api/api.md

 PUT /api/namespaces/{namespace}/tree/{workflow}?op=create-workflow
 ```

-Creates a workflow at the target path
+Creates a workflow at the target path.
-The body of this request should contain the workflow yaml
+The body of this request should contain the workflow yaml.

 #### Consumes
   * text/plain